Trump denies report that Deutsche bank ignored ignored suspicious transactions: "I don't need banks"

 In the scramble to defend the relationship with Deutsche Bank, Trump on Monday evidently left out some information, an error he blamed on Twitter.
 “Two Tweets missing from last batch, probably a Twitter error,” the president remarked.
 “No time for a redo!
 Only the Dems get redos!”

-That joke has since been deleted.
+That apparent joke has since been deleted.

 Last month, Trump and his family sued Deutsche Bank and Capital One in an effort to block Democrats from investigating their personal finances.